nod0n/calamares_wiki/FAQ.md

 ### How to launch Calamares with custom settings?
 For most distributions, launching Calamares from the provided .desktop file is sufficient.
-When that is not the case, for example, you want to launch from a custom application or want to use a custom command line instead of the default ```Exec=pkexec /usr/bin/calamares```.
+When that is not the case, for example, you want to launch from a custom application or want to use a custom command line instead of the default ```Exec=pkexec /usr/bin/calamares``` you can create a script to use instead.

 An example of such a script: